Jo-Wilfried Tsonga: 2018: Surgery, out of top 200, Davis Cup final

-2019: Seventeenth and eighteenth titles, Paris quarterfinal
+2019: Two titles, Paris quarterfinal

-Tsonga began the season with a semifinal appearance at the Brisbane Open where he lost to 4th seed Daniil Medvedev.
-Two weeks later at the Australian Open, he played world number 1 Novak Djokovic in the second round.
-He lost in straight sets.
+Tsonga began the season with a semifinal appearance at the Brisbane Open where he lost to Daniil Medvedev.
+At the Australian Open, he lost to world number 1 Novak Djokovic in the second round in straight sets.

 At the Open Sud de France, Tsonga won his first title since 2017 when he entered the tournament as a wildcard and defeated Pierre-Hugues Herbert in the final.
-He followed this up the next week with a quarterfinal appearance at the Rotterdam Open losing to 5th seed Daniil Medvedev.
+He followed this up the next week with a quarterfinal appearance at the Rotterdam Open losing to Daniil Medvedev.
+The following week, he received a wildcard for the Open 13, where he fell again against a Russian youngster.
+This time it was against 21-year-old Andrey Rublev.